ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

     B_Block[cols] = B_Block[cols].applymap(np.int64)
 ```

-As a test let's update our dataframes with Day 1 results.
+As a test let's update our data frames with results from day 1.
 I was surprised to see Zack Sabre win over Tanahashi considering he's like the Japan John Cena.
-If you didn't understand that I don't think you'd be reading this!
+If you didn't understand that I don't think you'd be reading this far!

 ```python